NEW RULES, NEW PLAYERS, AND NEW RISKS

 Advertising

-Agriculture and other industries are taking emissions data and packaging it with increasing production performance data.
-As a result, the green news story is the ‘emissions per output is improving’.
+Agriculture and other industries are packaging emissions data with increasing production performance data.
+As a result, the green news story is that the emissions per output are improving.

 The seller currently sells nothing.